5000, Clinical Guidelines

 Healthy Lifestyle Intervention

-All clients should receive a health risk survey at least annually to determine areas where lifestyle modifications might reduce the risk of future disease and improve health outcomes and quality of life.
+All clients should receive a health risk survey at least annually.
+These help to determine areas where lifestyle modifications might reduce the risk of future disease and improve health outcomes and quality of life.

 Counseling on Healthy Lifestyle Choices